St. Bartholomew's Orchestra

 We have low subscriptions, and full-time students are completely exempt.
 The music we play usually requires Grade 8 standard, but there are no formal auditions.

-If you wish to find out more about our orchestra or are interested in joining, please contact Alison.
+If you wish to find out more about our orchestra or are interested in joining, please contact Nicky.